Slackwater and Covid-19

 Symptomatic Guest Policy

 - We have the right to refuse any customers exhibiting symptoms of illness.

 - There will be signage posted at the front door and you need to be diligent when serving guests.
 If you suspect a sick or symptomatic guest at your table, please discuss it immediately with your manager on duty.
 This policy is being adopted and supported on a national level and further guidance from the Federal level is yet to be revealed.

 Personal Protection Equipment

-Personal protection shall be worn by all employees while on shift.
-This may include non-surgical masks (provided), gloves (provided), eye protection.
+Personal protection shall be worn by all employees while on shift where they can not maintain 6ft between colleagues and guests.
+This may include non-surgical masks (provided), gloves (provided/optional), eye protection.